Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Diophantine property of and matrices

 We next prove the following:

-\begin{thm} Suppose that the family of IFS $\Fk_t,\ t\in \Jk$, is non-degenerate.
-Then the set $E$ from (\ref{def-E}) has Hausdorff dimension zero, and therefore, $\Fk_t$ satisfies the strong exponential separation condition on $\Jk$, outside of a set of zero Hausdorff dimension. \end{thm}
+\begin{thm} Suppose that the family of IFS $\Fk_t,\ t\in \Jk$, is non-degenerate in $q$-th component for some $1\le q\le d$.
+Then the set $E$ from (\ref{def-E}) has Hausdorff dimension zero, and therefore, $\Fk_t$ satisfies the SESDC condition on $\{x_0\}$ for all parameters $t\in \Jk$ outside of an exceptional set of Hausdorff dimension zero. \end{thm}